-Stephanie White is an Associate in Lozano Smith's Walnut Creek Office and co-chair of the firm's Community College practice area.
+Stephanie White is Senior Counsel in Lozano Smith's Walnut Creek Office and co-chair of the firm's Community College practice area.
 Ms. White represents California public school districts, county offices of education and community college districts in all aspects of education law.
 She specializes in Labor and Employment and student issues.

 Ms. White has extensive experience advising and representing clients with regard to certificated and classified discipline and dismissal proceedings.
 She also has experience in advising clients on FERPA and student confidentiality issues, student discipline and expulsion proceedings, the Public Records Act, and the Americans with Disability Act.
 Ms. White's practice includes investigating and responding to unlawful discrimination complaints filed against employers with the Equal Employment Opportunity Commission and Department of Fair Employment and Housing.
 She also routinely conducts complex, internal investigations on behalf of school districts and community colleges relating to claims of sexual harassment, discrimination and retaliation.